natemoo-re/microsite/docs/basic/data-fetching.md

 description: How to fetch content in Microsite
 ---

-Microsite exposes two functions to hook into **server-side rendering (SSR)** on a per-page basis.
+Microsite exposes two functions to hook into **static generation** on a per-page basis.
 At build time, these hooks allow you to fetch dynamic data from the network or read local files.

 - `getStaticProps`: Fetch data at build time
 - `getStaticPaths`: Specify dynamic routes to pre-render based on data.